• 6 minute read

 Another finding has to do with resources.
 The study revealed that more novel behaviour was observed in the shops with larger teams than in those with smaller teams.
 Specifically, the number of employees was positively and significantly related to the novel service encounter at three stages of the customer-service interface: entering the shop, fitting, and leaving the shop, with the highest correlation in the fitting stage.

 “We found that staff in shops employing larger teams was more creative than their counterparts in less well-staffed shops when customers were trying on the merchandise,” he says.
-“Their employees are less occupied with routine work and have more time to engage in new ideas to improve customer contact,” he adds.
+“Their employees were less occupied with routine work and had more time to engage in new ideas to improve customer contact,” he adds.
 This finding is also consistent with the argument from previous research that that slack resources are required for innovative activities.

 In addition, there are fewer creative acts in larger apparel stores in the stages of when customer enter the shop, in fitting and when they leave.
-Hence, he suggests “the company may consider strengthen these three stages of customer service based on the results.”
+Hence, he suggests “the company may consider strengthening these three stages of customer service based on the results.”

 The Value of Observation Template